roboplc/rvideo/README.md

 ## How does it work

-Unlike other streaming solutions, the goal of RVideo is to provide a minimal overhead for an embedded application it is included in:
+Unlike other streaming solutions, the goal of RVideo is to provide a minimal overhead for an embedded application it is included into:

 * Frames are always sent as-is, usually in RAW formats (it is more than enough for most debugging use-cases)